cgsdev0/flap/README.md

 i initially wrote the program in `unobfuscated/flap.cpp`, and then tried golfing it. the end result is what you see in `flap.cpp`, which is a standalone program that does not depend on the unobfuscated version.

+written in a voice call with [@ecshreve](https://github.com/ecshreve/), who wrote [their own flappy bird](https://github.com/ecshreve/gappy) at the same time